canyon289/canyon289.github.io/dev/content/articles/Life/GettingAJob.md

 tell you why I left Google because I haven't.
 Be sure to balance your information sourcing accordingly.

-## Why write this
+## Why wrote this
 After all that it might seem pointless for me to say anything, yet again there are two reasons I'll do so.

 ### I was once like you
+At the start of my career I aspirationally wanted to get into particular organizations.
-When I started I was also cold emailing people.
+I didn't really know how so I tried things like cold emailing people.
-When people responded it gave me a lot of hope and
+When people responded even with a short response it gave me a lot of hope.
-I feel now that now folks are reaching out to me I should do the same.
-I found it very helpful to at least have some data rather than "no data".

 ### To counteract the bad advice out there
+The other thing I did was google "How to get a job at ..."
-Much of the advice out there is factually false.
+Now that I've worked at these companies, and more importantly run conducted interviews I know much of the advice out there is factually false.

-So even if my perspective is biased I know what I'm saying is true and even if its biased it's some signal.
+Now that now folks are reaching out to me I feel I should provide some useful direction even if potentially biased.
 In other words

 > wrong data < missing data < biased data

+### To save time
+I can't give every person that pings me 1:1 session, it would overwhelm me.
+Additionally it would just be inefficient at the majority of my advice would be the same.
+The most sensible thing is to write it down so you get your questions answered in a way that scales.
-So let's dive into it
+Hope this helps!
+With that lets dive into it

 ##  "How can I get a job at XYZ company?"
 Here are some possible strategies!